aksnzhy/xlearn_doc/demo.rst

 xLearn Demo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Copyright of the dataset belongs to the original copyright holder
+Copyright of the dataset belongs to the original copyright holder.

 Criteo CTR Prediction
 ---------------------------